 There's no firm evidence to confirm the causes of keratoconus, some believe that it could be genetic as there have instances of keratoconus affecting more than one member of a family.
 It has also been suggested that those who suffer from multiple allergies are also thought to be at risk.

-Corneal crosslinking can help many patients who are suffering from keratoconus, or from conditions associated with it.
-The procedure can help slow the progression of keratoconus and potentially avoid the need for treatments like corneal grafts.
+Corneal crosslinking can help many patients who are suffering from keratocounus, or form conditions associated with it.
+The procedure can help show the progression of karatoconus and potentially avoid the need for treatments like corneal grafts.

 Typically, corneal crosslinking involves using a combination of Riboflavin (Vitamin B) drops and ultraviolet light to strengthen and stabilise the collagen fibres in the cornea.
 The procedure has shown excellent results after just one treatment.